IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

     }
 }
 ```
-### Sample cassandra database instance
+### Sample Cassandra database instance
-Cassandra takes more time than expected.
+Cassandra takes more time than expected to provision.
 It is always advisible to extend timeouts using timeouts block

 ```terraform
 data "ibm_resource_group" "test_acc" {